What is SKU?

 What is EAN?

 The European article number is a barcode standard, a 12 or 13 digit product identification code.
-Each EAN uniquely defines a particular product, manufacturer or attributes.
+Each EAN uniquely defines a particular product, manufacturer or attribute.
 EAN is printed on the product label or packaging of a barcode.
-This code is required to improve the quality of research and the quality of the catalog.
+This code is required to improve the quality of research and the quality of the catalogue.
 It also saves a lot of time and avoids silly mistakes.
 EAN is used in a POS system that is used widely through the convenience store.
 It is compatible with UPC. and is a universal code throughout the world.
 It helps in distinguishing one product from another.